-The analysis of the gravimetric organic carbon content of the air-dried fine earth ($OC{ad{fe}}$) obtained for each soil sample must be completed by (and as indicated in Box 1 of Figure 2):
+The analysis of the gravimetric organic carbon content of the air-dried fine earth ($OC{ad{fe}}$) obtained for each soil sample must be completed by (and as indicated in Box 1 of figure 2.

-- 1. Obtain a subsample (≥10 g) of the homogenised air-dried fine earth (Box 5, Error!
-Reference source not found.). - 2.
-Grind the subsample to ≤ 0.5 mm. - 3.
-Determine the gravimetric organic carbon content of the air-dried fine earth $(OC{ad{fe}})$ by dry combustion analysis (method 6B2 for soils without carbonate and method 6B3 without the removal of charcoal for soils with carbonate (Rayment and Lyons 2011)). - 4.
+- 1. Obtain a subsample (≥ 10 g) of the homogenised air-dried fine earth (Box 5 of figure 2). - 2.
+Grind the subsample to ≤0.5mm. - 3.
+Determine the gravimetric organic carbon content of the air-dried fine earth ($OC{ad{fe}}$) by dry combustion analysis (method 6B2 for soils without carbonate and method 6B3 without the removal of charcoal for soils with carbonate (Rayment and Lyons 2011)). - 4.
 Express the organic carbon content as a percentage of the oven-dry mass of air-dried fine earth.